 The common thread through all my projects and business pursuits is a desire to empower passion-driven people in bringing their plans and visions to life.
 To me, supporting entrepreneurship doesn’t mean chasing tech unicorns; it means supporting the diverse world of bootstrappers and micropreneurs who make up the vast majority of ventures in the US and beyond.
 I use diversity, equity and inclusion practices in managing my business and my team.
 My priorities are to support underserved communities, promote sustainable business practices, and help develop new economic models that serve not just profits, but also people and the planet.

 P-Brain Media LLC

-My publishing and media development work is done through my company, P-Brain Media LLC.
+My publishing, media development and consulting/coaching work are done through my company, P-Brain Media LLC.
 I founded P-Brain Media on the belief that quality content matters and thoughtful communications can change the world.

 Join my email list and receive a FREE copy of my business kit, "5 Essential Clauses for Freelancers"!